elysemontano/elyse-lecture-notes/js-inheritance.md

 - Just as a child will inherit specific properties in their genetic makeup, classes also allow a parent class to pass properties down to a child or rather, the child inherits these properties from the parent.

-- A class relationship is is defined as parent-child.
+- A class relationship is defined as parent-child.

 - It is best to have the parent class be more generic and the child class more specific.